Ccr0phtIndustries/RFAR_MFRC522_arduino/README.md

-# RFAV MFRC522 Demonstration on Arduino
+# RFAR MFRC522 Demonstration on Arduino
 Radio Frequency Augment Reality implementation for MFRC522 on Arduino